 16. Learn how to use the destination, and last ride settings.

 Both the Uber and Lyft apps have destination and last ride settings.
 If you set a destination, you will only receive trips in the general direction of that destination.
 Uber limits the use of this feature to twice per day.
 Lyft lets you use it six times.
 It’s a great feature if you’re in the suburbs and want to get back to the city, or when you’re trying to get home.

 The last ride setting stops new rides from coming in.
 Sometimes, when you have a passenger in the car and you’re getting close to the destination, another ride will be added to your queue.
 Usually, that’s great because it means less downtime.
 However, if you’re looking to take a break, or you’re done driving, you may not want another ride.
 To activate the last ride setting in Lyft, simply push the “Online” button at the top of the screen while you’re on a trip.
 The button will change to “Last Ride” and you won’t receive anymore requests.
 In the Uber app, to pause incoming requests, you can also hit the online/offline button.
 Alternatively, from the trip detail page, there should be a button that says “stop new ride requests”.

-If you’re a driver and have any other tips, feel free to leave them in the comments below.
-And if you know a driver or other people who may find this article useful, share it.
+If you know a driver or other people who may find this article useful, share it with them.